boisgera/pandoc/mkdocs/markdown.md

 #### Extension: `blank_before_blockquote`

-Standard Markdown syntax does not require a blank line before a block quote.
+Original Markdown syntax does not require a blank line before a block quote.
 Pandoc does require this (except, of course, at the beginning of the document).
 The reason for the requirement is that it is all too easy for a `>` to end up at the beginning of a line by accident (perhaps